 Cabrits National Park is located on the Northwest side of Dominica, specifically outside Portsmouth.
 It maintains lush rainforest, swampland, black-sand beaches, and thriving coral reefs that offer mind-blowing snorkelling and diving opportunities.

-When you visit the park, you will find a lovely historical site of Fort Shirley.
-The fort is an 18th-century British plastron that gives you a magnificent view of Prince Rupert Bay.
-If you want to know more about the history of Dominica, pay a visit to the museum located there.
+When you visit the park, you will find a lovely historical site called Fort Shirley.
+The fort is an 18th-century British palace with a magnificent view of Prince Rupert Bay.
+If you want to know more about the history of Dominica, visit the museum there.

-Cabrits National Park is also famous for being home to stunning natural areas, including gardens of tropical forests and stretches of wetlands.
+Cabrits National Park is also famous for its stunning natural areas, including gardens of tropical forests and stretches of wetlands.
 The park offers its visitors many hiking trails and excursions to explore and become surrounded by nature.

 Mourne Trois Pitons National Park

-Mourne Trois Pitons National Park is well-known as a UNESCO World Heritage Site on 17000 acres and is famous for its stunning natural beauty and amazing biodiversity.
+Mourne Trois Pitons National Park is a UNESCO World Heritage Site on 17000 acres, famous for its stunning natural beauty and unique biodiversity.
 The park is home to mountainous areas and waterfalls such as Victoria Waterfall, Trafalgar Falls, Emerald Pool, and Middleham Falls.

 Another unmissable attraction in Mourne Trois Pitons Nation Park is Titou Gorge, where you can swim in a green pool through the narrow canyon to a beautiful waterfall.
-Fun Fact – this location was used during filming for the Pirates of the Caribbean!
+Fun Fact: this location was used during Pirates of the Caribbean filming!

 Boiling Lake

 The Boiling Lake is considered one of the most famous lakes in Mourne Trois Pitons National Park.
-The Boiling Lake is a bubbling pool filled with grey-green water.
-The pool is located on the world’s second-largest earth crack, allowing hot gases to vent from the molten lava located below.
+It is a bubbling pool filled with grey-green water.
+The pool is located on the world’s second-largest earth crack, allowing hot gases to vent from the molten lava below.
 These gases heat the water temperature to between 82 and 92 degrees.

 It only makes sense that such an amazing natural wonder would be hidden from sight deep within the trees.
-In order to reach the lake, park visitors must set out on a 3-hour hike through the forest.
+Park visitors must embark on a three-hour hike through the forest to reach the lake.
 We promise it’s worth it!

 Emerald Pool

-The Emerald Pool is located inside the Mourne Trois Piton National Park.
-In order to reach the pool, visitors must hike for 30 minutes through the park’s rainforest.
-On your way to the vista, you can find the waterfall grotto along the road to Castle Bruce.
+The Emerald Pool is located inside Mourne Trois Piton National Park.
+Visitors must hike for 30 minutes through the park’s rainforest to reach it.
+On your way to the vista, you can find the waterfall cave along the road to Castle Bruce.

-When you reach the pool, you will find that the bottom is very rocky and strewn with boulders.
+The bottom is rocky and strewn with boulders when you reach the pool.
 Because of this, it is recommended that anyone swimming in the pool wear water shoes.
-Near the pool, there is a cave and walkway that leads behind the waterfall.
+Near the pool, a cave and walkway lead behind the waterfall.
 It is a beautiful area to explore.

 Freshwater Lake